 At any given point in time, the adult human body contains about 4-5 grams of iron.
-Around 65% of this is in the form of hemoglobin — with the remaining being stored for later use, in the liver, in what is known as ferritin.
+Around 65% of this is in the form of hemoglobin — the remainder is mostly stored in the liver, in the form known as ferritin.

 Iron is helpful because it is such a reactive element.
 Its main role in the body involves the movement and use of oxygen, which is essential!